-The solver now removes the quantified formula from the constraint set, since there is no chance of obtaining another $\langle id \rangle$ by further instantiation.
-Next, it invokes the SMT solver to obtain a solution for the formula (= (str.len 4) 3).
-If we would simply ask the solver for a string of length 3, we would not necessarily receive an answer matching the language of the $\langle id \rangle$ nonterminal; for example, the solver could produce a sequence of three space characters.
+The solver now removes the quantified formula from the constraint set, since there is no chance of obtaining another $\langle id \rangle$ by further expansion.
+Next, it invokes the SMT solver to obtain a solution for the formula str.len(4) = 3.
+If we simply asked the solver for a string of length 3, we would not necessarily receive an answer matching the language of the $\langle id \rangle$ nonterminal; for example, the solver could produce a sequence of three space characters.
 Thus, we use the "Grammar to regex" component to produce a regular expression describing the desired syntax, which we add to the solver query.
 While generally, it is not possible to precisely transform a CFG into a regular expression, it is often feasible for small sub grammars, like the one for the $\langle id \rangle$ nonterminal.
 Otherwise, we create an approximate regular expression by unfolding problematic recursions up to a fixed bound.